viet34tqc/nextjs-dj-events/frontend/README.md

   - Search page
   - Single event page
   - Create/Delete/Edit events (user only)
-- Upload image to Cloudinary
+- Synchronize Strapi's media upload with Cloudinary

 ## What you will learn

 - Routing features of NextJS
 - Data fetching using `getStaticProps` and `getStaticPaths`
 - Create a modal using React Portal and NextJS custom document
+- Strapi Authentication, see more in the Doc

 ## Built With